Mass Write

 Introducing Mass Write Points

-• Peak Demand management i.e decreasing temperatures by 0.5 degree
+• Peak Demand management i.e. decreasing temperatures by 0.5 degrees.

 • Release the overrides so the devices will follow the schedule and turn off during the night to save energy.